MohamedHakeeem/Harnessing-Digital-twin-and-IOT-on-industrial-Proces/README.md

--Finally, I would like to thank my team for their effort in doing  this Strong Project :
+-In the end, I would like to thank my team project for their effort in doing this great Project :
 Eng: Ahmed Ebrahim
 Eng: Mohamed El Sadek
 Eng: Omar Hamdy
-that they  study in the Faculty of Engineering Ain Shams University with me